Apprenticeships: delivering work-based training and qualifications to employees

-The Department for the Economy (DfE) will pay training supplier costs for the 'off-the-job' training, however the employer should pay the apprentice for the contracted hours including the day that they are training.
+The Department for the Economy (DfE) will pay training provider costs for the 'off-the-job' training, however, the employer should pay the apprentice for the contracted hours including the day that they are training.

 What do I pay the apprentice?

 Your apprentice will earn a wage agreed between yourself and them.
-It is important to remember that the National Minimum Wage Regulations apply and that there are specific rates for different age groups.
+It is important to remember that the National Minimum Wage (NMW) Regulations apply and that there are specific rates for apprentices and for different age groups.